rtablada/broccoli-lr/README.md

 # Broccoli Live Reload (broccoli-lr)

-Since version 0.15 or so broccoli no longer has live-reload baked in as part of its basic server (nor should it honestly).
+Since version 0.15 or so Broccoli no longer has live-reload baked in as part of its basic server (nor should it honestly).

-This command allows for a quick and easy way for you to get all the goodness of the latest broccoli version as well as the old live reload that you know and love.
+This command allows for a quick and easy way for you to get all the goodness of the latest Broccoli version as well as the old live reload that you know and love.

 ## Install